mcdonnellb/Boggle-online/README.md

 ## Deployment Details

+The project was deployed using the Code Institute terminal for Heroku.
+In order to deploy I completed the following:

+* I cloned the Python / projext 3 repository
+* I created a new Heroku app
+* I set the buildbacks from the settings tab to Python and NodeJS
+* I linked tjhe Heroku app to my repository
+* I clicked on the deploy optiohn

 ## Creating the Heroku app

 When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: